Updated May 2025

 ✔ Compiling with Angular sources in Ivy partial compilation mode.

-✔ Writing FESM bundles
+✔ Generating FESM bundles

 ✔ Built @mycomp/ui-sdk/i18n